xdhub/httphooks/doc/design.md

 ## Architecture

 HTTP hooks relies on a pub-sub (publisher-subscriber) architecture which gives us the advantage of being able to link and generate dependency chains between compute or i/o units (in the form of a graph) such that their relationship is established through a schema and url path (instead of through direct linking like jsonp does).
 This gives us the facility, between other things, to iterate quickly on independent logical units and update separately from other logical units by maintaining a well defined interface/contract between these and focus on the internal logic.
-This type of neat abstract decoupling is respresented by defining a hook on a resource location or url path defined at code level.
+This type of neat abstract decoupling is represented by defining a hook on a resource location or url path defined at code level.

 ## Hooks